 Hang Son Doong (Mountain River Cave) is the world's "largest cave passage".
 The huge main passage is 180m high, 80m wide and 3.1km long, some parts of the passage are even 175m wide at the bottom.
 This makes it (probably) a little bigger than the former first, Gua Payau (Deer Cave) in Malaysia.

 After the trip report was published the cave soon became known as the biggest cave of the world or the largest cave of the world.
-Actually a stupid term, as it does not explain in which sense it is biggest.
+Actually both are stupid terms, as it does not explain in which sense it is biggest.
 And the bigger the cave, the lower the accuracy, as H. Limbert wrote in [LIM2016]: "accurate measurements of cave passages become very difficult when the caves are so large".
 Hang Son Doong is 7.3km long, Mammoth Cave in the U.S.A. is 590km long, so it is not the longest cave.
 The same applies for the vertical range.
 There is actually no official ranking for the volume of caves, and thats because it makes no sense.
 It makes no sense because we have no method to determine the volume.

 Actually Howard Limbert published a volume he "surveyed" of 38.4*106m³ (Wikipedia).
 As this is a guesstimate you should probably add something like ±20*106m³.
 He has the opinion that Hang Son Dong is bigger than Deer Cave, but it is still only his opinion.
 Nevertheless the journalists who published articles afterwards were too stupid to copy/paste, so we even found an article which tells us the cave has a size of 38.4*106m.
-So dont believe the
+So don't believe the multiple puiblications.

-Between the two exits there are two sections with a collapsed ceiling.
+Between the two main exits there are two sections with a collapsed ceiling.
 The debris from the collapse blocks the passage and forms a huge dam.
 The first is called Watch Out For Dinosaurs and contains an impressive waterfall, which flows only after a rain during dry season.
 The biggest doline is 175m wide and 350m high and was named Garden of Edam.
 There is a patch of jungle on the floor which gets enough light because of the enormous size of the doline.

 The cave is accessible only during dry season.
 During monsoon the huge passage fills with water and becomes a crushing river.
 The watermarks are visible high up the walls.